benfox1216/enigma/README.md

 ruby ./lib/encrypt.rb message.txt encrypted.txt
 ```

-It will print a message confirming this has happened, and also give you the key and date for decryption.
+It will print a message confirming this has happened, and also give you an automatically generated key and today's date in 6-digit format for decryption.

-Example: `Created 'encrypted.txt' with the key 82648 and date 240818`
+Example: `Created 'encrypted.txt' with the key 67939 and date 250520`

-Now run this next command to decrypt the message that was saved in the encrypted.txt file, using the key and the date from the last output.
+Now run this next command to decrypt the message that was saved in the encrypted.txt file, using the random key and the date from the last output.
 The decrypted message will be saved in a new file called decrypted.txt:

+*Note: "(key given)" and "(date given)" reference the ones given as the output to the encryption command*

 ```
-ruby ./lib/decrypt.rb encrypted.txt decrypted.txt 82648 240818
+ruby ./lib/decrypt.rb encrypted.txt decrypted.txt (key given) (date given)
 ```

 You should now have an encrypted.txt file with the encrypted message, and a decrypted file with the decrypted message, which should be the exact same as the original message in message.txt (except all letters will be lowercase).